axiand/origami/README.md

 # Documentation
 You can find all of the documentation for Origami at [the origami-docs repo](https://github.com/axiand/origami-docs).

+An API reference is also available at [this page](https://axiand.github.io/origami/).

 # Getting Started
 See how to create your first API project with [the Getting Started guide.](https://github.com/axiand/origami-docs/blob/master/Getting%20Started/Intro.md)